History of British newspapers: Taxes removed

 In 1802 and 1815 the tax on newspapers was increased to three pence and then four pence.
 Unable or unwilling to pay this fee, between 1831 and 1835 hundreds of untaxed newspapers made their appearance.
 The political tone of most of them was fiercely revolutionary.
 Their publishers were prosecuted but this failed to discourage untaxed newspapers.
 It was chiefly Milner Gibson and Richard Cobden who advocated the case in parliament to first reduce in 1836 and, in 1855, totally repeal the tax on newspapers.
 The development of the press was greatly assisted by the gradual abolition of the taxes on periodicals as well as by the introduction of a cheap postal system.
 Both of these developments made the newspaper more affordable to a greater percentage of the population.
 The burden of the newspaper tax on publishers was heavy, resulting in 29,400,000 tax stamps being issued in 1820.
 In 1828 the proprietor of The Times had to pay the state more than £68,000 in taxes.
-After the reduction of the stamp tax in 1836 from four pence to one penny, the annual circulation of English newspapers rose from 39,000,000 to 122,000,000 by 1854.